jamestalton/typescript-service/README.md

 ### Prerequisites

-- [Node.js](https://nodejs.org/en/about/) is an asynchronous event-driven JavaScript runtime.
-Node.js is designed to build scalable network applications.
+- [Node.js](https://nodejs.org/en/about/) is an asynchronous event-driven JavaScript runtime designed to build scalable network applications.

 - [Visual Studio Code]() is a code editor for building and debugging modern web and cloud applications.